aboutcode-org/scancode-analyzer/README.rst

 - Write tools and create models to massively analyze the accuracy of license detection
 - Detect areas where the accuracy could be improved.
 - Add this as a `scancode`_ post-scan plugin
-- Add to pipelines in `scancode.io`_
+- Add this to pipelines in `scancode.io`_
 - Write reusable tools and models to assist in the semi-automated reviews of scan results.
-- It will also suggest new license detection rules semi-automatically to fix the detected anomalies
+- Suggest new license detection rules semi-automatically to fix the detected anomalies

 .. _ScanCode: https://github.com/nexB/scancode-toolkit
 .. _scancode.io: https://github.com/nexB/scancode.io